Veterans & Asbestos

 Additionally, veterans with mesothelioma due to asbestos exposure may file lawsuits and trust fund claims against the responsible company or companies.
 These lawsuits are not against the U.S. government, which bought asbestos-inclusive products from manufacturers.

-The government did not know of asbestos’ dangers when they bought the substance, but the manufacturers and sellers did know the mineral was harmful.
-The lawsuits and trust fund claims go against the companies that produced the mineral and sold it to the military.
+The government did not know the full extent of asbestos’ dangers when they bought the substance, but the manufacturers and sellers knew well that the mineral was harmful.
+The lawsuits and trust fund claims are against the companies that produced the mineral and sold it to the military.

 Mesothelioma Lawsuits for Veterans